danloe/Better-Bot/README.md

 ### Installation

-1. Clone this repo for the latest (unstable) changes or download the [latest release](https://github.com/danloe/Botterino/releases/)
+1. Clone this repo for the latest changes or download the [latest release](https://github.com/danloe/Botterino/releases/)

 2. Install the required npm packages